“Oh, I love your hair!” You say, as you reach out to touch it.

-A flood I did not sign up for when I walked into the gym,
+A flood I neither signed up for when I walked into the gym,

-Like on many other occasions, I try to explain the concept of hair extensions
+Like many other occasions, I try to explain the concept of hair extensions

 You don’t understand how I could possibly sit for 8 hours to get my hair braided,

 and how on earth do I use a needle and thread to attach a weave on?

 You can’t fathom how my hair could shrink when it comes in contact with water,

 “Where did all of your hair go today?”

 I wish you knew that your questions were exhausting